Minuscule 119

-Minuscule 119 (in the Gregory-Aland numbering), ε 1290 (Soden), is a Greek minuscule manuscript of the New Testament, on parchment leaves.
-Palaeographically it has been assigned to the 13th century.
-It has complex contents with marginalia.
+Minuscule 119 is a Greek minuscule manuscript of the New Testament, written on parchment.
+It is designated by the siglum 119 in the Gregory-Aland numbering of New Testament manuscripts, and ε 1290 in the von Soden numbering of New Testament manuscripts.
+Using the study of comparative writing styles (palaeography), it has been assigned to the 13th century.
+It has complex contents with maginal notes.